unartig/sepsis_osc/typst/chapters/dnm.typ

 #figure(
   scale(kuramoto_fig, 110%),
+  caption: flex-caption(
+  short: [Kuramoto Model Synchronization],
-  caption: [Schematic transition between the two stable regimes for the basic Kuramoto model.
-From an incoherent system state with desynchronized oscillators (heterogeneous phases and frequencies), to a synchronized system state with phase- and frequency-locked oscillators with increasing coupling strength $Kappa$).], ) <fig:sync>
+  long: [Schematic transition between the two stable regimes for the basic Kuramoto model.
+From an incoherent system state with desynchronized oscillators (heterogeneous phases and frequencies), to a synchronized system state with phase- and frequency-locked oscillators with increasing coupling strength $Kappa$).]), ) <fig:sync>